Cuttyhunk Island Recreational Lodging

 Location: Cuttyhunk Island, MA, 14 miles off the coast of New Bedford and just west of Martha’s Vineyard, MA.

-Season of Operation: Memorial Day to Labor Day may be rented for one week rental periods only.
+Season of Operation: Memorial Day to Labor Day may be rented for one-week rental periods only.
 The remaining year, the facility may be rented for periods shorter or longer than one week.

 Activities: Swimming, boating, fishing, picnicking, and hiking.

-- Priority Two: All other eligible MWR patrons IAW Chapter 3 of COMDINST M1710.13 (series).
-Requests due by 17 March 2023.
-Lottery to be held on 27 March 2023 with notification going out by 29 March 2023.
+- Priority Two.
+All other eligible MWR patrons as stated in Chapter 3 of COMDTINST M1710.13 (series).
+Requests due by 31 March 2024 (notifications will be sent by 8 April and confirmed by 10 April).

 Commanding Officer (MWR)